-Amanda Sum is a Vancouver based performer who dances between theatre and music.
+Amanda Sum (she/her) is a performer and creator who dances between theatre and

 music.
 She is based in Vancouver, on the unceded territories of the Musqueam, Squamish, and